Nutrition, Dietetics and Wellness (B.S.)

 - Dietetics DPD: After graduation, you’ll be prepared to apply for the dietetic internship program necessary to become a registered dietitian and/or continue on to graduate studies.
-Our graduates have a 100 percent pass rate on the exam.

 - Nutrition, Health and Wellness: You’ll focus on how nutrition and healthy eating play a role in health maintenance and prevention of chronic disease.
 This also prepares you for graduate studies.

 Careers with a Nutrition, Dietetics and Wellness Degree